ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring future taboos that sound ridiculous now
+   - Exploring why social norms are temporary illusions
    - Finding the satirical angle
    - Making it relatable and timeless